Sewer Rehabilitation Project - Soapstone Valley Park

 - Construction: To be determined

-DC Water is working in cooperation with the NPS, which is the lead agency, to prepare an EA for the Soapstone Valley Park Sewer Rehabilitation Project as required by the National Environmental Policy Act (NEPA).
+- DC Water is working in cooperation with the National Park Service (NPS), the lead agency, to prepare an EA for the Soapstone Valley Park Sewer Rehabilitation Project, as required by the National Environmental Policy Act (NEPA).